 01 — Direct Answer

-What Is Body Signal Interpretation?
+What Is the Preveal Body Signal Framework?

 Body signal interpretation is the practice of noticing a physical sensation, exploring the emotional tone around it, and considering the life context that may be connected to it.